NUJ in parliament

 The NUJ has an all-party parliamentary group which meets regularly while the UK parliament is sitting.

-The NUJ is not affiliated to any political party and meets politicians and peers on issues relevant to the union and the media industry.
+The NUJ is not affiliated to any political party and organises meetsing and campaigns with politicians on union priorities agreed by NUJ members.

 The NUJ campaigns and communications department is responsible for working with members of the NUJ parliamentary group.
 To raise issues in parliament please email: email@example.com